awzhou/main-website/content/event/puo-2021-12-03/index.md

   focal_point: Right
 url_code: ""
 ---
 The Princeton University Orchestra conducted by Michael Pratt presents a program by David Del Tredici and Sergei Rachmaninoff.
+This program is also being presented on Friday, 03 December.

 ## Program
 **DAVID DEL TREDICI** Selections from *Final Alice* <br> **Allison Spann** '20, Soprano